dvansoye/prompt-portfolio/extractMentalModels.prompt.md

 # Content

-The Cyprus Experiment is a mental model derived from the failure of a society composed exclusively of the most intelligent and capable individuals ("Alphas").
+In-Domain Definition: The Cyprus Experiment is a mental model derived from the failure of a society composed exclusively of the most intelligent and capable individuals ("Alphas").
 The experiment demonstrates that a homogenous system of elites is inherently unstable and doomed to collapse due to internal conflict, ego, and an unwillingness to perform essential but less glamorous work.
 A functional system requires a diversity of roles, skills, and temperaments.

 [[Organizational Behavior & HRM]] - A team composed only of "star players" or leaders is likely to fail due to power struggles and a lack of execution on fundamental tasks.
 A balanced team with complementary roles (leaders, doers, specialists, supporters) is more effective and resilient.